May 21, 2020 • 3 mins

 Cash savings is one of the foundational elements of your financial wellness.
 In fact, your emergency savings fund is the most important factor in your financial wellness — more than any other financial measurement, including your retirement savings and investments.
 If you are struggling with bill payments or feel crushed by debt, work with your providers to come up with a plan that does not place you in a vulnerable cash position.

 If you are behind on bills, you may feel overwhelmed and stressed to the point where you may avoid calls from bill collectors.
 However, avoiding the situation will only make things worse.
 Your service providers want to work with you.
 Reach out and communicate with them.
 Together, you and they will be able to create a win-win solution.
-Patelco can help too — even if we’re not your lender, we’re here to offer advice.
-Visit patelco.org/FinancialJourney to set up up a confidential one-on-one call with one of our Certified Financial Specialists.
+Patelco can help too — even if we’re not your lender, we’re here to offer advice: set up a confidential one-on-one call to talk with a Certified Financial Specialist.

 1 Non-deposit investment products and services are offered through CUSO Financial Services, L.P. ("CFS"), a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
 Products offered through CFS: are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union, and may involve investment risk including possible loss of principal.
 Investment Representatives are registered through CFS.
 Patelco Credit Union has contracted with CFS to make non-deposit investment products and services available to credit union members.